 What Do You Have for Older Kids?

-Over the last two years, I have worked with YA librarians, some outstanding teachers, and several teenagers and have developed and “test piloted” six new reading programs and workshops.
-We are very excited to offer the following programs for older school age audiences.
+Over the last few years, I have worked with YA librarians, some outstanding teachers, and several teenagers and have developed and “test piloted” a half dozen reading programs and workshops.
+Some worked better than others, and we are very excited to offer the following four programs for older school age audiences.
 All programs come with a book list and support materials.
 Pricing for all middle and high school programs is the same as for elementary schools.
 Please click here for details on fees, mileage and more.

 The TeenBoss Workshop